Also feel free to check out my

 enemy AI

-There is a method changeState(Behaviour nextBehaviour):
+There is a method ChangeState(Behaviour nextBehaviour):

 In Update, depending on the currentState, a different method is called, which controls the actual behaviour of the enemy.
 For example in case of the patrol state, the distance to the next waypoint is checked and the navmesh destination is updated, if applicable.

-The sensing works by checking range, angle, raycasts and layers.
+The sensing works by testing range, angle, raycasts and layers.
 Additionally, with every state change, an event is invoked, which then informs any other components.
 This is used for mostly visual side effects, including emotes and audio barks.

 2022